 - Extend slideout rooms only when the motorhome is supported by the leveling system.
-See "Slideout Operation" in this section. - Park on a solid, reasonably level surface. - Apply the park brake. - Place transmission in neutral. - The engine must be running for the leveling system to operate properly. - Press the On/Off button to turn the system on.
-If the Excess Angle light illuminates, another site must be selected before the leveling system will operate. - Be sure all people and pets are clear of the motorhome and surrounding area. - Press and release the Auto button.
+See "Slideout Operation" in this section. - Park on a solid, reasonably level surface. - Apply the park brake. - Place transmission in park. - The engine must be running for the leveling system to operate properly. - Press the On/Off button to turn the system on. - Be sure all people and pets are clear of the motorhome and surrounding area. - Press and release the Auto button.
 The system will begin automatic leveling.